RosettaCommons/documentation/Internal-Documentation.md

 ### Pilot Apps Documentation

-This is documentation for pilot apps and other unreleased code.
+This is documentation for not-yet-released applications.

 - [[multi-residue-ligand-dock]] - Docking of multiple ligand residues